 The up-front cost often required to purchase or install higher efficiency products or technology is often a significant barrier to HTR consumer adoption of energy-efficient measures, particularly for low- and moderate-income customers.
-Regional entities (including Bonneville, utilities, Energy Trust of Oregon, NEEA) frequently provide financial incentives to consumers to overcome this barrier, but these financial incentives usually only cover a portion of the measure's cost.
+Regional entities (including Bonneville, utilities, Energy Trust of Oregon, Northwest Energy Efficiency Alliance [NEEA]) frequently provide financial incentives to consumers to overcome this barrier, but these financial incentives usually only cover a portion of the measure's cost.
 The requirement for "cost-sharing" and other program design elements or marketing approaches limits the number of consumers who can participate in energy efficiency programs and thus the amount of cost-effective savings that can be achieved.
-The standard requires utilities secure proportional savings from the HTR population.